spacetelescope/jupyterhub-deploy/fuse/README.md

 stpubdata is mounted as /s3/fs/stpubdata in each s3fs-fuse daemon pod.

 3. A local-storage StorageClass is added to represent data which exists directly on a node's file system.
-(Why we need to do this is beyond me.)

 4. A /s3 PersistentVolume which represents the entire /s3 directory tree containing all s3 file system mounts.
-This single point represents both an arbitrary number of file systems and an arbitrary number of buckets: each notebook pod is only configured to mount /s3.
+Each notebook pod is only configured to mount /s3.

 5. A /s3 PersistentVolumeClaim.
 ReadOnlyMany.
-The pvc is bound to the pv and mounted on every notebook pod.
-The same pv and pvc are used by all notebook pods and represent the local /s3 directory tree which is replicated on every notebook node vs. e.g. claims for distinct EFS $HOME volumes/directories.
+The pvc is bound to the pv and mounted on every notebook pod in JupyterHub config files.
+The same pv and pvc are used by all notebook pods.

 Organization of the FUSE S3 subsystem
 =====================================